pponec/ujorm/README.md

 ### All Examples

 To see the complete picture, all the code snippets shown above are extracted from a single, sequential JUnit test suite.
-This test class demonstrates the full lifecycle of entities within the framework, from database initialization to final cleanup.
+This test class demonstrates the full lifecycle of entities within the library, from database initialization to final cleanup.
 Please note that a database commit is performed automatically by the parent class after each test method finishes.
 Feel free to run and modify this test locally to get a hands-on feel for the API.

-Explore the full source code here: [BasicDemoTest.java in the Ujorm3 project](https://github.com/pponec/ujorm/blob/release/2026-03-08/3.0.0-BETA/project-m2/ujo-orm/src/test/java/org/ujorm/orm/tutorial/BasicDemoTest.java).
+Explore the full source code here: [BasicDemoTest.java in the Ujorm3 project](project-m2/ujo-orm/src/test/java/org/ujorm/orm/tutorial/TutorialTest.java).

 ## Class Diagram